aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 In a component-based architecture, with a guidance of SOLID, we would have created a set of classes that could be polymoprhically extended to handle new features.

 The boundaries would be in place, the dependencies would follow the Dependency Rule.

+#### COMPONENT-BASED SERVICES

+Services do not need to be little monoliths.
+Services can, instead, be designed using SOLID, and adding new components within a service can be done without changing the existing components within this service.